 Ductility

-Brass has excellent ductility, allowing it to be easily shaped, bent, and formed without cracking or breaking.
-This characteristic makes it popular in manufacturing musical instruments, plumbing fixtures, and decorative hardware.
+Brass can be easily shaped, bent, and formed without breaking.
+This feature makes it popular for musical instruments, plumbing fixtures, and decorative hardware.

 Machinability